dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Unless the parameter is `ref`, a local variable serves the job equally well, since the assignment is internal to the functional and cannot be observed by the context.

-When it comes to eFP/D types with at least one layer of indirection, e.g. `int delegate()[]`, mutability affects the context;
-the functional may assign elements of the slice, affecting the context doing so:
+When it comes to eFP/D types with at least one layer of indirection, e.g. `int delegate()[]` –&nbsp;any weak clones alternative would have to address them&nbsp;– mutability affects the context: the functional may assign elements of the slice, affecting the context doing so:
 ```D
 void safeFunc() @safe;